 If using frozen apricots, ignore steps 1, 2 and 3.

 To make sure that your apricots are indeed dry, take a piece and cut it.

 The apricot should still be pliable but no juice should ooze out when squeezed.

 Please remember to rotate your trays, for even drying.

-As a kid my family and I used to vacation in the South of France (lucky me), and my favorite time of day was breakfast!
+As a kid my family and I used to vacation in the South of France, in a small town called Saint Mandrier, (lucky me), and my favorite time of day was breakfast!

 After getting back from the Patisserie with a huge bag of warm fresh buttery croissants, I could hardly wait to spread on the apricot jam ... it was absolute heaven!you